Patient education: Hodgkin lymphoma in adults (Beyond the Basics)

 Treatment of relapsed or refractory classical Hodgkin lymphoma

-Treatment of unfavorable prognosis early (stage I-II) classical Hodgkin lymphoma
+Treatment of unfavorable prognosis early (stage I-II) classical Hodgkin lymphoma in adults

 The following organizations also provide reliable health information: